 Monitoring Containment Area Pressure

 When using negative pressure containment, it is important to monitor the pressure inside the containment in reference to the outside area.
-However, because the typical negative pressure required is usually only 0.020”WC, it can be difficult to find equipment sensitive enough to measure and monitor your containment area.
+However, because the typical negative pressure required can be as low as 0.020”WC, it can be difficult to find equipment sensitive enough to measure and monitor your containment area.

-Omnitec Design has two options to meet this need.
-Both the Watchman Differential Pressure Monitor and the self-contained Omniguard 4 Pressure Recorder are designed to provide an accurate monitoring and alarming functions while still being easy to setup with a simple pushbutton calibration.
+Omnitec Design has a monitor to meet this need.
+The self-contained Omniguard 5 Pressure Recorder is designed to provide an accurate monitoring and alarming functions while still being easy to setup with a simple push-button calibration.

 Contaminated Water Filtration

 The water used to wet surfaces and wash protective gear during lead abatement work is contaminated and must be filtered prior to discharge into a general drain.